impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-11-content.md

 ```
 shift 1
 ```
 This just shifts the first argument off the list of `rbenv`'s arguments.
-The argument we're removing was previously stored in the `command` variable, and we've already processed it so we don't need it anymore.
+The argument we're removing was previously stored in the `command` variable, so we no longer need to reference it with `"$1"`.
+The call to `shift` makes it easier to access the next argument, if any.

 ## Printing `help` Instructions For The User's Command